verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano requires the following:

 - A Kubernetes cluster and a compatible `kubectl`.
 - At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.
+This is sufficient to install the development profile of Verrazzano.
+Depending on the resource requirements of the applications you deploy, this may or may not be sufficient for deploying your applications.

 **NOTE**: Verrazzano has been tested _only_ on the following versions of Kubernetes: 1.17.x and 1.18.x.
 Other versions have not been tested and are not guaranteed to work.